TaxAct Professional Software License Agreement

 Term and Termination.

 a.
 Term.
 The Term of this Agreement begins on the date installed or downloaded and, unless terminated earlier pursuant to any of the Agreement’s express provisions, will continue in effect until October 31st of the calendar year seven years following the tax year associated with the Software licensed to Licensee.
-Licensee acknowledges that use of the Software after October 31st of the year following calendar year following the tax year associated with the license may be subject to limitations in functionality or additional requirements, in TaxAct’s sole discretion.
+Licensee acknowledges that use of the Software after October 31st of the calendar year following the tax year associated with the license may be subject to limitations in functionality or additional requirements, in TaxAct’s sole discretion.
 For the purpose of clarity, following termination, Licensee will not receive technical support or Updates, and the download file will not be available through TaxAct.

 b.
 Termination.
 In addition to any other express termination right set forth in this Agreement, TaxAct may terminate this Agreement, effective on written notice to Licensee, if Licensee fails to pay any amount when due hereunder, and such failure continues more than 45 calendar days after TaxAct’s delivery of written notice thereof.